wp-plugins/speed-contact-bar/README.txt

 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 3.0 =
+* Added Position option: place the bar at the top or at the bottom on every page
+* Added Headline URL option: The headline can become a link with a given URL
+* Added donation button to make it easier for you to contribute the plugin
+* Moved some headline options to the 'Appereance' section
+* Cleared up options page: More structure and new order of the options
+* Updated screenshot of Options Page
+* Updated *.pot file and german translation

 = 2.6 =
 * Added option to keep the headline in mobile devices